MEET

 Programming Director

 Anisha is a junior at the University of Georgia studying Regenerative Bioscience and Global Health.
-She is passionate about bridging oral and systemic health through global education initiatives, with a focus on prevention-based health programs in underserved communities.
-Her work includes implementing oral health education in rural elementary schools in Georgia and India, as well as supporting mobile health and partnership outreach in Ghana with the OKB Hope Foundation, where she helps integrate oral health screenings to expand access to preventive care.
+She focuses on bridging oral and systemic health through prevention-based education initiatives in underserved communities.
+Her work includes implementing oral health education in rural schools in Georgia and India, and supporting mobile health and outreach in Ghana with the OKB Hope Foundation, helping integrate screenings to expand preventive care access.

 Yug Patel